-It’s a cold late October night and myself and a mate are headed to The Actress & Bishop music pub near St Paul’s Square, The Jewellery Quarter.
+It’s a cold late October night and myself and a mate are headed to The Actress & Bishop music pub.
 I know the Actress well and was a late night local when I lived just around the corner a few years back.

 Always a great choice for live music and an interesting varied crowd of revellers.